Nutanix-APJ/NHT/karbon_enable/karbon_enable.rst

 Overview
 ++++++++

-In this lab we will deploy..

 .. note::

-  The following actions **can not** be undone!!!
-If running this in a production environment be very careful.
+  Estimated time to complete: 15 Minutes

+In this lab we will enable Karbon and upload ubuntu image for Kebernetes client VM, then we will prepare network for Karbon.

 UBUNTU OS Image upload
 ++++++++++++++++++++++